itornaza/sdc-kidnapped-vehicle/README.md

 This project implements a 2 dimensional particle filter in C++.
 The particle filter is given a map and some initial localization information (analogous to what a GPS would provide).
 At each time step the filter also gets observation and control data.

+The project's rubric can be found [here](https://review.udacity.com/#!/rubrics/747/view) The simulation video on [youtube](https://youtu.be/g9WeSvtYaHo)

 [//]: # (Image References)
 [image1]: ./images/particle_filter.png "Particle filter simulator output"
 [image2]: ./images/algorith_flowchart.png "Algorith flowchart"